TAFE NSW - Northern Sydney Institute

 - Annette Simpson: Annette is a member of the Clarke family, originating from the NT.
 She has been involved in the Aboriginal community for over 20 years working with youth at risk, and worked with Queensland Health for five years, including as a Training Manager.
 Annette now runs her own business in developing and delivering tailored training programs, specialising in Aboriginal Cultural Awareness.

 - Jody Orcher: Jody is a Morowari/Barkandko woman from Brewarrina, NSW.
-She currently facilitates the delivery of state wide interpretation and cultural education programs for NSW National Parks and Wildlife Service.
+She currently facilitates the delivery of state wide interpretation and cultural education programs for the NSW National Parks and Wildlife Service.
 Jody has spent seven years in Aboriginal education as an Aboriginal studies teacher, research coordinator and event manager, and senior project officer in government and community organisations.

 - Kate Lowe: Head Teacher, Applied Environmental Management, Ryde College.
 Kate has been involved in bush regeneration and bushland management for over 15 years.
-She is currently working with a group of Aboriginal trainees from NSW National Parks and Wildlife Service who are undertaking a Certificate in Indigenous Land Management.
-She has worked with Aboriginal students for over 14 years, and has spent extended periods in Central Australia, doing volunteer work with the Central Land Council and working on the Indigenous Ranger Program at Docker River, and in Warburton, WA.
+She is currently working with a group of Aboriginal trainees from the NSW National Parks and Wildlife Service who are undertaking a Certificate in Indigenous Land Management.
+She has worked with Aboriginal students for over 14 years, and has spent extended periods in Central Australia, doing volunteer work with the Central Land Council, working on the Indigenous Ranger Program at Docker River, and in Warburton, WA.

 - Agata Mitchell: Agata has over 20 years experience working within various areas of conservation and land management, and ecological restoration.
 She has worked in local government and the private sector combining her skills and knowledge as an experienced all-rounder in conservation and land management.
 She is a great communicator, and has worked with Aboriginal people in local council and as a trainer in Certificate II and III in Indigenous Land Management